-If glasses are unable to correct a patient’s vision or a patient would like to supplement glasses, there are numerous keratoconus contact lensesoptions available to provide significant vision improvement.
+If glasses are unable to correct a patient’s vision or a patient would like to supplement glasses, there are numerous keratoconus contact lenses options we provide in office to help improve vision.

 - Rigid gas permeable contact lenses (RGP) are made of an oxygen-permeable, rigid material that is smaller than the size of the corneal diameter.
 Their rigid property helps to mask corneal irregularity and provide clearer vision.

 - Contact hybrid lenses are designed with a rigid gas-permeable lens center and a soft lens skirt to help lens centration and provide added comfort when wearing the lens.

 - Scleral lenses are larger diameter, rigid, gas-permeable lenses that vault over the entire cornea without touching the corneal surface.

 CXL is not a cure for keratoconus, but rather a treatment option to arrest progression and prevent further deterioration of vision.
 The keratoconus cross-linking treatment works by increasing the collagen crosslinks or anchors within the cornea to prevent the cornea from bulging out and becoming steep and irregular.
 During the treatment, riboflavin drops are applied to the cornea and activated by ultraviolet light.
 This process has been shown in clinical studies to increase the amount of collagen corneal cross-linking,therefore strengthening the cornea.
 Glasses and/or contact lenses will be needed following the cross-linking treatment.